mgorav/ranger-policies/README.md

 Apache Ranger helps in applying interception based policies to the resources.
 However, typically company uses, catalogs to store the metadata information like data owner, data classification etc etc, based your companies domain classification using domain driven design.
+Its ideal to enforce policies based on this cataloging information.
+This helps two folds:
+- enforce policies based metadata
+- centrally govern the policies
-Now the question arises, how can we integrate Ranger with such an ecosystem.
+However, now the question arises, how can we integrate Ranger with such an ecosystem.

 Apache Ranger architecture provides ability to provide custom plugin to accomplish this.
 These plugins are activated at